 - Case studies or results pages

-Wouldn’t it be of utmost importance to you that marketing was continually optimising pages to reflect actual user behaviour rather than guessing and leaving it there?
+Wouldn’t it be of utmost importance to you that marketing continually optimises pages to reflect user behaviour rather than guessing and leaving it there?

 Think about it.
 The typical website process has a UX designer mock up a look and feel either page by page or as a whole theme depending on whom you work with.
 It gets approved on its visuals because everybody likes it and then your agency or freelancer mocks it up in Adobe XD.

 You play around with it, clicking through menus and looking at its nice sparkly bits and magic fairy dust and you get a consensus that this it, you have your website, and it gets built.

 After some time, you start to realise conversions are off, so you start looking at the website, this could be three to six months later as the consensus is that the website needs time to bed.

 Sure your SEO might be out if this is a replacement site, but you should be on the data ASAP if it’s new.
 Hotjar or something similar to monitor and record your visitors’ behaviour has to be adopted so you can see what people are doing when they visit each page.